Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 **TODO:** How does the swap rate reason get included? is this part of the go-livepeer code?

+**RESPONSE:** go-livepeer does not consistenly deal with swaps and the swap reason is only sent to the log.
+The swap reason should be standardized in its message and publication.

 #### Swap Rate — **Partial**

 * **Definition:** `% requests that required failover/swap / total requests`